OpenEvalProject/evals/manuscripts/elife-79346/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/012afjb06 Department of Biological Sciences, Lehigh University Bethlehem United States
+1. Department of Biological Sciences, Lehigh University Bethlehem United States ([ROR:012afjb06](https://ror.org/012afjb06))
-2. https://ror.org/04zaypm56 Institute of Biomolecular Chemistry, National Research Council Pozzuoli Italy
+2. Institute of Biomolecular Chemistry, National Research Council Pozzuoli Italy ([ROR:04zaypm56](https://ror.org/04zaypm56))
-3. https://ror.org/02kqnpp86 Department of Environmental, Biological and Pharmaceutical Sciences and Technologies, University of Campania “Luigi Vanvitelli” Caserta Italy
+3. Department of Environmental, Biological and Pharmaceutical Sciences and Technologies, University of Campania “Luigi Vanvitelli” Caserta Italy ([ROR:02kqnpp86](https://ror.org/02kqnpp86))
-4. https://ror.org/05290cv24 Department of Biology, University of Napoli “Federico II” Napoli Italy
+4. Department of Biology, University of Napoli “Federico II” Napoli Italy ([ROR:05290cv24](https://ror.org/05290cv24))
-5. https://ror.org/03p64mj41 JC Self Research Institute, Greenwood Genetic Center Greenwood United States
+5. JC Self Research Institute, Greenwood Genetic Center Greenwood United States ([ROR:03p64mj41](https://ror.org/03p64mj41))
 6. Perlara PBC Berkeley United States

 † Corresponding author

 ## Abstract

-The most common cause of human congenital disorders of glycosylation (CDG) are mutations in the phosphomannomutase gene PMM2, which affect protein N -linked glycosylation.
-The yeast gene SEC53 encodes a homolog of human PMM2 .
-We evolved 384 populations of yeast harboring one of two human-disease-associated alleles, sec53- V238M and sec53 -F126L, or wild-type SEC53 .
+The most common cause of human congenital disorders of glycosylation (CDG) are mutations in the phosphomannomutase gene PMM2, which affect protein N-linked glycosylation.
+The yeast gene SEC53 encodes a homolog of human PMM2.
+We evolved 384 populations of yeast harboring one of two human-disease-associated alleles, sec53-V238M and sec53-F126L, or wild-type SEC53.
 We find that after 1000 generations, most populations compensate for the slow-growth phenotype associated with the sec53 human-disease-associated alleles.
 Through whole-genome sequencing we identify compensatory mutations, including known SEC53 genetic interactors.
-We observe an enrichment of compensatory mutations in other genes whose human homologs are associated with Type 1 CDG, including PGM1 , which encodes the minor isoform of phosphoglucomutase in yeast.
-By genetic reconstruction, we show that evolved pgm1 mutations are dominant and allele-specific genetic interactors that restore both protein glycosylation and growth of yeast harboring the sec53 -V238M allele.
+We observe an enrichment of compensatory mutations in other genes whose human homologs are associated with Type 1 CDG, including PGM1, which encodes the minor isoform of phosphoglucomutase in yeast.
+By genetic reconstruction, we show that evolved pgm1 mutations are dominant and allele-specific genetic interactors that restore both protein glycosylation and growth of yeast harboring the sec53-V238M allele.
 Finally, we characterize the enzymatic activity of purified Pgm1 mutant proteins.
-We find that reduction, but not elimination, of Pgm1 activity best compensates for the deleterious phenotypes associated with the sec53 -V238M allele.
+We find that reduction, but not elimination, of Pgm1 activity best compensates for the deleterious phenotypes associated with the sec53-V238M allele.
 Broadly, our results demonstrate the power of experimental evolution as a tool for identifying genes and pathways that compensate for human-disease-associated alleles.

 ## Introduction